The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

 Integrate with Gmail and Outlook – You can also sync Salesforce with Gmail or Outlook which can help cut down on the time folks spend looking for information.

-This integration can allow you to see contacts, leads, accounts, opportunities all relevant to the email messages that you receive and send.
-It also gives you a quick way to create and update records in Salesforce directly from email.
+This integration can allow you to see contacts, leads, accounts, and opportunities all relevant to the email messages that you receive and send.
+It also gives you a quick way to create and update records in

-Utilize your homepage – You can also use your homepage to keep track of your individual fundraising goals and also to see any overdo tasks and opportunities that are past their close date.
+Utilize your homepage – You can also use your homepage to keep track of your individual fundraising goals and also to see any overdue tasks and opportunities that are past their close date.

 You can also run reports on activities in the NPSP.